Meet YOUR Club

 Frequently Asked Questions

-Advanced motorcycling is for all motorcycle/scooter owners whose machines are capable of maintaining the UK national speed limit of 70mph.
-Improving your riding is an investment in your safety and welfare.
-It brings you a lot more confidence that you will be able to cope with the hazards of riding and get a lot more enjoyment out from being on your bike, either on your own or with friends.
+That’s why advanced motorcycling is for all motorcycle and scooter owners whose machines are capable of maintaining the UK national speed limit of 70mph.
+Investing in your riding skills is an investment in your safety and well-being.
+It gives you the confidence to handle any hazards on the road and enjoy the ride, whether you’re solo or with friends.

 There are so many benefits to you personally.
 You become a safer and more skilful rider.
 You can save substantially on your motorcycle insurance premiums.
 The younger you are, the more you are likely to save.
 This may help you in riding more powerful motorcycles sooner.
 Your advanced riding skills will keep you safer.
 They will help you get to your destination quicker.
 You also get better economy from your bike.
 After your advanced test, there is a pathway to helping other bikers become better riders.
 You can get discounted track days.
 We urge you to complete a ‘Biker Down Course’.
 You can improve their riding even further with short courses at specialist organisations.